 Choose people who lift you up. – Michelle Obama

-This journey helped me attained a remarkable growth in my interpersonal skills, including good communication skills, multi-tasking, team work and working towards achieving set goals, to mention but a few.
+This journey helped me attain a remarkable growth in my interpersonal skills, including good communication skills, multi-tasking, team work and working towards achieving set goals, to mention but a few.
 I also learnt that it was important to listen to instructions and to follow accordingly.
 Moreover, self discipline was a key element towards success.
-I observed that life as a lawyer can be stressful as there were many deadlines and tasks one must deals with simultaneously and efficiently.
+I observed that life as a lawyer can be stressful as there were many deadlines and tasks one must deal with simultaneously and efficiently.
 It was momentous to complete task on time with precision.
 I found out that one should always be humble to listen, to learn new things and to learn from mistakes.
 I was pretty sure that my journey in ACC had brought me out from my comfort zone and furnished me to handle future encounters.

 I could not possibly describe my gratitude towards the opportunities I had been given by Mr Chang.
 I gained more than expected.
 I would also like to express my gratitude towards my fellow colleagues for giving me a helping hand throughout my journey in ACC.
 I would like to thank Miss Jess Pang and Mr Germaine Chan for their guidance, patience, and advices.

 I would also like to take this opportunity to thank Miss Janice for guiding me step by step to familiarize the day-to-day operations and the mouth-watering lunches.
 To Miss Ivy, Miss Chow and Miss Elaine, it was a great pleasure working with all of you.
-To my fellow attachment students, Lau Yee Vonne, Tiew Yi Wen and Ong Wee Jet, thank you for sharing the funniest moments together and also lightened up my gloomy days.
+To my fellow attachment students, Lau Yee Vonne, Tiew Yi Wen and Ong Wee Jet, thank you for sharing the funniest moments together and also brighten my gloomy days.
 I believed ACC had equipped me with skills and experience that I will cherish throughout my entire life.

 Lastly, I would like to quote Nishan Panwar, who said “be passionate about your life, learn to live without the fear of failing, take a chance, you just might surprise yourself.”